jhotadhari/react-native-mapsforge-vtm/CONTRIBUTING.md

 When you're sending a pull request:

+- The development branch is called `development`.
+This should be the pull request base.
 - Prefer small pull requests focused on one change.
 - Verify that linters and tests are passing.
 - Review the documentation to make sure it looks good.